opnsense/docs/source/manual/how-tos/nat_reflection.rst

     IP ``203.0.113.1`` and destination port ``443`` --> rewrite the destination IP to ``172.16.1.1`` and the destination port to ``443``.

 ..
 Note::
-    The automatic linked floating firewall rule will allow traffic to the destination IP ``172.16.1.1`` because NAT rules match before Firewall rules.
+    Due to "Add associated filter rule", the added linked firewall rule in :menuselection:`Firewall --> Rules --> Floating`  will allow traffic to the destination IP ``172.16.1.1`` because NAT rules match before Firewall rules.
 That means the firewall receives the packet and the NAT rule converts the destination from ``203.0.113.1`` to ``172.16.1.1`` first, before passing the packet to the firewall filter.
+You could also set "Filter rule association: Pass", but then the resulting firewall rule would be invisible.

 ..
 Attention::
     Now you have Reflection NAT.
 The traffic from the internal LAN client ``192.168.1.1`` and any WAN client reaches the Webserver.